GlennFolker/blog-rustify/README.md

 # Disclaimer
-**This is a school assignment; nothing you see in the page of this repository is based on the reality.**
+**This is a school assignment; nothing you see in the page of this repository is based on the reality.** I apologize in advance if you _somehow_ found this project offensive.